 For kids, studying can be a chore.
 At times, it is something that they want to avoid at all cost.
-But, teachers in a kindergarten school in Dubai believe that studying doesn’t have to be a tug of war at all times.
+But, teachers in a nursery schools in jumeirah believe that studying doesn’t have to be a tug of war at all times.

 If you are having difficulty making your kids study, these simple but fun tips might be able to help you get your kids interested in studying: